Freedom Summer Trail

 With a focus on increasing black voter registration, Freedom Summer workers included white volunteers from out-of-state and participants from the Hattiesburg area.

-As you visit each site, you will have the opportunity to listen to reflections of some who were directly involved in Freedom Summer activities.
+As you visit each site, you will have the opportunity to listen to the reflections of some who were directly involved in Freedom Summer activities.

 NOTE: This tour is self-guided and is available dawn until dusk.
 Follow traffic rules, and do not trespass on private property.